 This is made up of a three-walled room with a view with several windows, which can be found in front of the main gateway.
 There is a go panorama from here of the agricultural and urban sectors and the surrounding landscape.
 It is a good idea to take photos from this angle as it gives the visitor a good view of the complex.

 In every Inca city, the dead were buried on the outskirts of the town, which is where in this case Cusco archaeologists found human remains.
 In the upper part, they also found sculpted stones that belong to the area, which indicated the Incas used the stones to make offerings to their gods.
 On this same piece of ground lies a granite boulder sculpted with steps.
 But the most striking feature is that it is pierced with a ring, the purpose of which is unknown.
 This ritual boulder is very similar to that of the ñusta-hispana in the Vilcabamba I ruins.
-In the upper part one can see a body-shaped spot as if people had been placed on their backs.
+In the upper part, one can see a body-shaped spot as if people had been placed on their backs.

 While the agricultural sector is cut short by a dry ditch, one can see a long stairway that leads to the front gate.

 This sector houses the most important constructions of any Inca city, where one can appreciate the talent, effort and quality of the pre-Hispanic builders, as the constructions are entirely made of granite, a very hard rock that is different from that used in Cusco.
 The city is U-shaped.
-In the northern section there is the great religious sector containing the temples, to the South there are the houses and workshops on platform terraces that Bingham called the Military Group.
+In the northern section, there is the great religious sector containing the temples, to the South there are the houses and workshops on platform terraces that Bingham called the Military Group.
 The main buildings in the Urban Sector are the following:

 Temple of the Sun

 This construction is shaped like a semi-circle and built on solid rock, an existing granite block shaped to blend with the natural curves, with a diameter of 10.50 meters (34.65 feet).
 It is composed of highly polished polyhedrons.
-There are two trapezoidal windows in this building with protruding knobs at every comer, and on the north side there is a carefully-sculpted door with bored holes in the doorjamb, very similar to the Qoricancha temple in Cusco.
+There are two trapezoidal windows in this building with protruding knobs at every comer, and on the north side, there is a carefully-sculpted door with bored holes in the doorjamb, very similar to the Qoricancha temple in Cusco.
 The Spanish historians relate there were once gold and precious jewels encrusted in the door.
-To the West of the temple there is a rectangular patio with nine ceremonial doorways alternating with prism-shaped studs.
+To the West of the temple, there is a rectangular patio with nine ceremonial doorways alternating with prism-shaped studs.

-There is stone located on a hill made up of several terraces.
+There is a stone located on a hill made up of several terraces.
 The visitor can gain access to the stone via 78 well-crafted steps.
-At the end of the staircase one enters an open patio with walls equally well-sculpted, and where one can see an upper platform where there is a granite rock sculpted into three steps.
-In the central part one can see a rectangular prism that is 36cm high and which is pointing from North-West to South-East.
+At the end of the staircase, one enters an open patio with walls equally well-sculpted, and where one can see an upper platform where there is a granite rock sculpted into three steps.
+In the central part, one can see a rectangular prism that is 36cm high and which is pointing from North-West to South-East.
 Its four corners are directed to the four cardinal points.
-The Intiwatana had specific functions: it measured time (the solstice and the equinox) by using sunlight and shadow, and also served as an altar.
+The Intiwatana had specific functions: it measured time (the solstice and the equinox) by using sunlight and shadow and also served as an altar.
 In Quechua, “Inti” means “sun” and “Wata” means “year”, thereby giving us the meaning of a solar year observatory.

-The sacred rock, located in a four-sided spot flanked by two three-sided rooms, features a monolithic rock sculpture which is 3cm (1.2 in.) high and 7m (2.77 in.) wide at its base.
+The sacred rock, located in a four-sided spot flanked by two three-sided rooms, features a monolithic rock sculpture that is 3cm (1.2 in.) high and 7m (2.77 in.) wide at its base.
 The pedestal, which is approximately 30cm (11.88 in.) high, resembles a feline.
 From another angle, It looks like the profile of a mountain near Machu Picchu.
 It is possible that this cluster of constructions, together with two “Wayranas”, or three-sided rooms, were used for rituals.

-Temple of the Three Windows
+Three Windows Temple

-It is located West of the main square, has a large rectangular floor.
+It is located West of the main square and has a large rectangular floor.
 Its name comes from the fact its main face has three windows and two blind bays.
 Together with the main temple, this is the most impressive architecture in all of Machu Picchu.
 The enormous polyhedrons have been carved and joined with millimetric precision.
 In front of the Wayrana-style construction, on the large doorjamb next to the central column that holds up the roof, there is a sculpted lithograph with carefully polished molds and flat parts.